aamrits/frontend-interview-questions/css-questions.md

 #### Q15
 ### 🍄 What are the differences between `inline`, `block`, and `inline-block` display types?

+1. With `display: inline`, elements do not start on a new line and only take up as much width as necessary. `margin` and `padding` affect only the horizontal space.
+2. With `display: block`, elements start on a new line and take up the full width available. `margin` and `padding` affect all sides.
+3. With `display: inline-block`, elements don't start on a new line, but `margin` and `padding` affect all sides.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>